Samuel-James971/AI-Workflow-Automation/README.md

 ![image alt](https://github.com/Samuel-James971/AI-Workflow-Automation/blob/main/Screenshot%202025-07-09%20094109.pdf.png?raw=true)
 <br />
 <br />
 Setting up Elastic SIEM on the VM allows for log data to be injested into elastic SIEM, this can be achieved through installing an endpoint detection agent, in this case, elastic defend.
-This provides security monitioring for the VM.:  <br/>
+This provides security monitioring for the VM:  <br/>
 ![image alt](https://github.com/Samuel-James971/AI-Workflow-Automation/blob/main/Screenshot%202025-07-08%20141747.png?raw=true)
 <br />
 <br />